Partial Knee Replacement in Birmingham

 Partial knee replacement preserves more native bone and soft tissue.
 Patients often describe the knee feeling more natural than a total replacement.
 Recovery is typically faster, with many patients going home the day after surgery and returning to driving in 4 to 6 weeks.

 The trade-off is that partial replacement is only appropriate for a minority of patients (roughly 20 to 25 percent of those referred for knee replacement), and there is a small risk of conversion to total replacement if arthritis progresses in other compartments over time.
+Studies report that around 9 in 10 partial knee replacements are still functioning well at 10 years.

 Implant Types